 "People thought we were making a basic, simple app, but it turned into such an important and impactful project, it reminded me of those early days, coding a spider web of connections.
 When we released it in March 2021, the reception was amazing."

 The app is called Eko Academy and it teaches healthcare students and professionals alike how to listen to heart and lung sounds and identify concerning biosignals.
-It is available for free on the Apple App Store and on ekohealth.com/academy.
+It's available for free on the Apple App Store and on the Eko website.

 "Someone who's not an MD like myself can go through all the content and by the end of it, you will be able to identify, with relative confidence, the top five heart murmurs.
 I've done so with my friends.
 I've been able to point things out that have then been confirmed by a cardiologist," Crouch said.